AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 ## Original text of part 2

-To carry on from [Part One](./NancyWebServicePatterns) about patterns of web services in Nancy, we have a functional approach, but I'll start with an easy refactoring about modules:

-## Refactor Number Three: Modules

-You can have as many [Nancy modules](https://github.com/NancyFx/Nancy/wiki/Exploring-the-nancy-module) as you like in the project.
-If the module defines two or three endpoints that's fine by me, but if you have six or seven in the same module then they had better be very closely related.
-When to split the module a judgement call based on if they have a natural division and how much code they have in common, but a large Nancy module with lots of endpoints is a "[code smell](https://blog.codinghorror.com/code-smells/)".
-The same applies to a [ServiceStack](https://servicestack.net/) Service or a [ASP MVC](https://www.asp.net/mvc) Controller.

-The modules don't need to all live in the same folder.
-Take advantage of this to make "[Feature folders](http://www.slideshare.net/Anthony_Steele_/feature-folders)" containing the Nancy module, DTOs, validators and other files that make up a feature.

 ## The Boilerplate Problem

 In [the previous blog post]((./NancyWebServicePatterns)) I showed the code used to validate input and return a `400 Bad Request` if it fails.
 In the cakeshop example, this works if I request the url `/cake/0` which fails validation in the [fluent validator](https://github.com/JeremySkinner/FluentValidation) due to the `RuleFor(cr => cr.Id).GreaterThan(0);` rule.
 But if I request `/cake/chocolate` then I sadly get a `ModelBindingException` in a `500 Internal Server Error` since "chocolate" can't be turned into an `int` at all.
 This should also be a `400` response.